BeauSLM/.dotfiles/README.md

 # .dotfiles

 This is the repo containing all my dotfiles.
+Basically just me learning how to configure stuff on youtube and trying it here lul.

-## How it works
+# How I use it

-Essentially, I have the repo in a folder in my home directory.
-I can then use the `stow` utility to install all my dotfiles to the appropriate locations, as symlinks pointing to this directory.
+I simply clone in my home directory, and run the `arch` script.
+It uses GNU-stow to symlink every file in the appropriate location - see the `stow_folder` for the placement of my config files.